 “He should give a lead by publicly condemning this heinous law and by urging the Sultan of Brunei to rescind it.”

-Tatchell said Australia should consider sanctions against the South-East Asian nation, a near neighbour to Australia located in the Malay Archipelago.
+Peter Tatchell also said Australia should consider sanctions against the South-East Asian nation.

 “The Australian government should warn Brunei that it will suspend diplomatic relations and economic ties if this law is implemented,” he said, raising the spectre of an Apartheid-era, South African-style boycott.

-Australia is no stranger to implementing international sanctions; Australia maintained strict sanctions against South Africa from 1972 to 1994, as part of international pressure to end that country’s former Apartheid policy.
+Australia is no stranger to implementing international sanctions.
+The country maintained strict sanctions against South Africa in an international effort to end Apartheid.

 Currently, Australia maintains various sanctions against Iran, Myanmar, North Korea, Syria and Zimbabwe, among other nations.

-While Prime Minister Morrison has yet to weigh in on the matter, Australian Foreign Minister Marise Payne has said the government has raised concerns about the laws with Brunei’s foreign minister Dato Erywan.
+Prime Minister Morrison has yet to weigh in on the matter.
+However, Foreign Minister Marise Payne said the government raised concerns about the laws with Brunei’s foreign minister.

-“We are absolute opponents of the death penalty in all circumstances, so any suggestion that laws would facilitate the application of the death penalty is a matter of concern to Australia,” she said.
+“We are absolute opponents of the death penalty in all circumstances… Any suggestion that laws would facilitate the application of the death penalty is a matter of concern to Australia.

 “I conveyed our views as recently as this week to Dato Erywan, the foreign minister in Brunei and we will continue to do so.”

-Federal Opposition Leader Bill Shorten issued a joint statement with Shadow Minister for Foreign Affairs Penny Wong calling on the Brunei government to abandon the law.
+Opposition Leader Bill Shorten and Shadow Minister for Foreign Affairs Penny Wong called Brunei to abandon the law.

-“Labor is deeply concerned by the Brunei government’s plans to implement new laws that would see adultery and homosexual acts between consenting adults punishable by death,” they said.
+“Labor is deeply concerned by the Brunei government’s plans to implement new laws that would see adultery and homosexual acts between consenting adults punishable by death.